Meet the Principal of ASU Prep Phoenix

 Native American Heritage Month is a reminder of the enduring and resilient spirit of Native people.
 The richness of their cultures, the depth of their wisdom, and the strength of their spirit continue to inspire us all.
 In honoring their heritage, we enrich our own understanding and become more compassionate and informed citizens.

 This November, let’s take the opportunity to celebrate, learn, and honor the first people of this land.
-Let’s remember that every day is a good day to respect and appreciate the diverse cultures and contributions of Native Americans.
+Let’s remember that every day is a good day to respect and appreciate the varied cultures and contributions of Native Americans.

 Accelerating Math Skills: ASU Prep’s Math Momentum Program